davidsdevel/rocket-translator/README.md

 ##### Watch

 The keyword `watch` is used to assign a **Watcher** to a state or prop.
-Assigning like value the function to execute with the param that the function get.
+Assigning as value the function to execute with the param that the function get.

 ```js
 watch stateOrProp = function(e) {